socratesx/puppet-virt_install/README.md

 <h3> The Special Arguments: cdrom, disk, & network </h3>

 These options have extended functionality over the original virt-install utility:

 <h4> cdrom </h4>

 This option defines a bootable image file that the VM will use to boot during boot-time.
 It takes the following argument types:

-  - <b>URLS</b>: It downloads the image file from the network, it support ftp, http & https.
+  - URLS: It downloads the image file from the network, it support ftp, http & https.
 If the file is compressed then it will decompress the image file and move it to the boot folder specified by the libvirt_boot_image_folder variable found in data/common.yaml

-  - <b>Absolute Paths</b>: If an absolute path is passed, then the module will look for the image filename in files/ directory and will copy it to the path that is passed.
+  - Absolute Paths: If an absolute path is passed, then the module will look for the image filename in files/ directory and will copy it to the path that is passed.
 It is required that the user have added manually the file in the files/ folder.Normally, this type should handle also symlinks but in my case this wasn't possible.

-  - <b>Filenames</b>: If just a filename is passed then the module checks for that file in files/ directory and then it copies it to the default boot directory provided by libvirt_boot_image_folder variable found in data/common.yaml.
+  - Filenames: If just a filename is passed then the module checks for that file in files/ directory and then it copies it to the default boot directory provided by libvirt_boot_image_folder variable found in data/common.yaml.
 It is required that the user have added manually the file in the files/ folder.
 Normally, this type should handle also symlinks but in my case this wasn't possible.

 <h4> disk </h4>

 This is a list option in VM definition file.
 Each item represent a disk argument, something like the following:

 ```
 disk:
   - '/disk_path/a_new_disk.qcow2,bus=virtio'
   - '/dev/sdb,bus=virtio'
   - 'disk_path/an_existing_disk.qcow2,bus=virtio'
 ```

 During runtime, the above will be converted to:

 ```
 {...} --disk /vm-images/pfsense/pfsense.qcow2,bus=virtio --disk /dev/sdb,bus=virtio {...}
 ```

 If the 'size=' disk option is specified, like the first item above, the virt-install will create a new disk file.
 On the contrary, if the 'size=' is omitted then the virt-install assumes that the disk file is an existing file in the specified path.
 In this case the user must have included the disk file in the files/ folder.
 During runtime the module will check for the 'an_existing_disk.qcow2' file and will copy it to the specified folder, so the virt-install will detected it when invoked to the target.

 <h4> network </h4>

 Similarly with the disk option, the network is also defined as a list.
 And this is becasue a VM can have multiple NICs defined like the following example:

 ```
 network:
   - 'bridge=br0,model=virtio'
   - 'bridge=br0,model=virtio'
 ```

 During runtime, the above will be converted to

 ```
 {...} --network bridge=br0,model=virtio --network bridge=br0,model=virtio {...}
 ```

 <h2> Examples </h2>

 For this example I include my use case scenario, consisting one Storage VM and one Firewall, using the free open source Xigmanas and pfSense respectively.
 Assuming that there are two VM definition files in data/vms like the following: